Full Walkthrough

 Get Ranked Interventions

 The engine maps delay causes to concrete fixes, estimates impact from the simulation data, and ranks by expected TTN reduction.
+No opinions — just numbers.

 Projected TTN p90 Reduction (cumulative)